PPKhony/CS264-Group_7/README.md

-#comment code (server-backend)#
+## comment code (server-backend)
-main - java
+o main - java
 1.Controller
 - AssessmentController = controller provides endpoints to add an assessment via HTTP POST and retrieve a list of all assessments via HTTP GET The actual implementation details of saving and retrieving assessments are delegated to the JdbcAssessmentRepository

 - AttachController = The controller facilitates adding Attach data through HTTP POST and retrieving all Attach items through HTTP GET It utilizes a repository (JdbcAttachRepository) that has been injected to handle database connectivity.

--FileAttachmentController = The controller represents a Spring Framework Controller class used for handling the uploading of PDF files through HTTP POST requests.
+- FileAttachmentController = The controller represents a Spring Framework Controller class used for handling the uploading of PDF files through HTTP POST requests.
 Function
 1.Creates the destination directory if it doesn't exist.
 2.Saves the uploaded PDF file to the destination directory.
 3.Responds with a success message, including the file path.
 This controller enables the uploading of PDF files and saves them to a specified folder.

--LoginController = This controller class is used to manage requests related to the login page in your Spring application.
+- LoginController = This controller class is used to manage requests related to the login page in your Spring application.
 It consists of several parts that handle sending requests to the TU API and logging login-related data into the database.
 Function
 1.Sending a POST request to the TU API with data from loginPage.
 2.Converting response data to a Person object using Gson.